 - Construction & Infrastructure Technologies

 - Advanced Engineering & Robotics

 - Creative Digital (Animation & Games Design, 3D Design, Graphic Design)

 The IoT at Barking & Dagenham College has been designed with key employers, student client groups and local stakeholders.
 This will ensure it successfully meets the skills requirements and economic opportunities of the future.

-Our partners include Coventry University (CU), Huawei, Saint Gobain and TfL.
+Our partners include CU London, Huawei, Saint Gobain and TfL.

 Here’s what we - and some of those partners - have to say about our IoT…

 Yvonne Kelly, Principal and CEO of Barking & Dagenham College:

 “The Institute of Technology will support the development of learners’ digital capabilities and higher technical skills.
 Its primary focus is to develop a workforce trained in new advanced, technological and innovative methods to meet the industry’s future needs.

 “Employability and work readiness will be firmly embedded into the curriculum and learners will become ‘T-shaped technologists’, gaining important transferrable skills, such as problem-solving, teamwork and resilience to support the changing markets and economies.